-These days I write a ton of press releases myself, but used to (and still occasionally do) outsource them to Nix.
+These days I write a ton of press releases myself, but used to (and still occasionally) outsource them to Nix’s Done-For-You service.
 He not only writes them but – after my approval – submits them to hundreds of press syndication sites as well.

 Don’t want to write press releases yourself?
 Have Nix do it.
 Don’t feel the need to micromanage and let him do his thing.
 Because it isn’t content on your site, I wouldn’t be too picky about it.
-In my opinion, it isn’t so much about the press release, what it says, etc. It’s strictly about the backlinks I get from it.
+In my opinion, it isn’t so much about the press release, what it says, etc. It’s strictly about the high quality backlinks you get from it.